 You'll need to allow Timeular accessibility access on your device.
 To do so open the macOS

 Privacy & Security > Accessibility and add the Timeular app and click the toggle switch to enable this access.
 Return to Timeular and click the "Next" button.

 Now, as you spend time in different apps and websites Timeular will be able to display a list of where your time was spent.

-In the top right corner of the Calendar view click the icon to expand your context trackings and hover over them to view the individual entries.
-You can click the calendar icon with a + on it to create a time entry from your context tracking or you can click the eye with a line through it to add this app or website to the blocklist so it does not get tracked.
+In the top right corner of the Calendar view click the icon to expand your automatic trackings and hover over them to view the individual entries.
+You can click the calendar icon with a + on it to create a time entry from your automatic tracking or you can click the eye with a line through it to add this app or website to the blocklist so it does not get tracked.

 Certain browsers (Chrome, Edge, Brave, Opera) will even be able to tell you the name of the document you were working on for websites like Notion, Figma, Google Docs, Microsoft 365, etc.